-Seabuckthorn is large hardy shrub widely planted in Canada.
+Seabuckthorn also called Seaberry, is a large, hardy shrub widely planted in Canada.
 It produces orange berries that are used for jams and jellies.
 The fruit remains on the tree through the winter and is a very popular food for many birds.
-Seabuckthorn is suitable to most soils and is fast growing sometimes reaching a height of twelve feet in six years.
-This year's crop was grown from seed collected at the Towner Nursery.
-Plant four feet apart for a shrub row.
+Seabuckthorn is suitable to most soils and is fast growing, sometimes reaching a height of 12 feet in 6 years.
+This year's crop was grown from seed collected at the Towner State Nursery.
+Plant 4 feet apart for a shrub row.

-\\Limited Availability\\
+Limited Availability